 - Visit www.phillysummermeals.org

 - Attend a program training by a sponsor.
-Trainings usually begin in May.
+Trainings begin in May.

 - Help promote summer meals in your community.

 - Decide the length of time to provide meals.

 Questions?
 Contact the Coalition Against Hunger: 855-252-MEAL (6325).

 Summer meals are made available by the USDA’s Summer Food Service Program and Seamless Summer Option.
 Philadelphia sponsors include the Department of Parks & Recreation; Nutritional Development Services, Archdiocese of Philadelphia; and the Philadelphia Housing Authority.